Divorce in Georgia: Does it Matter Who Files First?

 The Automatic Temporary Restraining Orders, or ATROs provides protection for the assets throughout the divorce proceeding.
 An ATRO is a court order which protects the assets through the freezing of accounts.
 They prohibit either spouse from transferring any property rights, bank accounts or insurance documents, and from any change of beneficiary on insurance policies by a spouse.

-The risk of any spouse being able to destroy assets to prevent access by the separating spouse is reduced through the use of ATROs.
+ATROs prevent risk of spouse destroying assets to prevent access from other spouse.
 If you are the first to commence filing, then the protection begins before the other spouse is able to hide any assets.

 The Divorce Petition

-In Georgia, the filing process begins once a complaint is filed with the court.
-This document is referred to as the divorce petition and includes the reason for the divorce, a list of assets and details of the arrangements that will be made for any children that may be present in the marriage, according to family law.
-The petition is filed with the Superior Court, usually in the country of residence for the non-filing spouse.
+After the court receives the filed complaint, the process begins.
+Consequently the divorce petition includes the reason for the divorce, a list of assets and details of the arrangements that will be made for any children that may be present in the marriage, according to family law.
+The Superior Court will review the petition.
+Usually in the country of residence for the non-filing spouse.

-There are 13 causes for divorce that are recognized in Georgia, with the majority of petitions stating the cause as the irretrievable breakdown of the marriage.
+It is important to realize Georgia recognizes 13 causes for divorce.
+The majority of petitions stating the cause as the irretrievable breakdown of the marriage.
 Additionally, other causes which can serve as grounds for the granting of a divorce, include drug addiction and cruel treatment.

 The process is not an easy one, whether it is the process of filing for a divorce or being in receipt of the divorce paperwork from a spouse.
-Contact an experienced family law attorney such as Georgia divorce attorney Diana Whipkey Young, if you need someone qualified to explain your legal options and also to ensure that your best interests are protected.
+Above all, an experienced family law attorney can make the process quick and painless.